 As the seeds germinate, they can’t be caught in divots or depressions in the separator, or the seedlings may die.

-Good examples of tray separators are the plastic lids of the Home Microgreens Tray.
+Examples of tray separators are the plastic lids of the Home Microgreens Tray.

-Another material that I use for larger trays and am moving towards even with the Home Microgreens Tray is coroplast.
+Another material that I use for larger trays and am moving towards, even with the Home Microgreens Tray, is coroplast.

 Both materials will bend under the weight applying pressure to the grow media but not fold or deform around the weight.